Yffum/bike-balance-app/notes.md

 - [ ] Try diminishing reward value with time (or node depth) for smart agent
 - [ ] Search branches that end early should be considered less valuable (some function of the time passed of maybe node depth)

+- [ ] Implement new end excursion policy

 ## Finalization
 - [ ] Verify default_user_params.json works